SharjeelSafdar/project4b-tiny-short-animation-with-react-hooks/README.md

 ## Project 4B: Tiny Short Animation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It was created for submission in Pana Cloud Bootcamp 2020.
+The project is a React replica of an [existing website](https://www.cortexcopywriter.com/index.html#).
+The purpose of replicating an existing website is purely learning.

 ### Link to Web App